teixeirafilipe/cpd/README.md

 underscore marks the position in the spectrum.
 CPD allows one to have a "bird's eye" view of the model's partial dependence on the IR sepctrum as a whole by combining the individual responses of each of the *IR_* variables.

+An unintended advantage of using CPD is the possibility of saving the partial dependence object itself (using ```pickle```, for example).
+This allows for separation between calculating the partial dependence data (usually a computationally expensive procedure) and rendering it in the form of tables, graphics, etc.

 ## System Requirements
 PhiMD is written in Python, and should work with any recent python distribution,